Organising Legal Support

 “what should we do?”

-Lawyers and independent Legal Support Teams can’t advise people to break the law or decide what they should (or shouldn’t) do.
+Lawyers and independent Legal Support Teams can’t advise people to break the law or decide on what they should (or shouldn’t) do.

 Lawyers and Legal Support Teams can provide information about the law and what the possible legal consequences may be.